PHT-Medic/service-deployment/elastic/README.md

 * 9300: Elasticsearch TCP transport
 * 5601: Kibana

+Port mapping can be done in the ```docker-compose.yaml``` file to expose only specific ports on your machine.

 ## Usage

 **:warning: You must rebuild the stack images with `docker-compose build` whenever you switch branch or update the